xrecoba/GPM-Test/README.md

 * The HTML sucks.
 It is not responsive nor nice, I know it.
 I understand it is not the purpose of this exercice.
 If it were, I would move it to Bootstrap and apply some icons via CSS to make it nicer.

 ## Testing
 IMHO, I see development as a holistic activity, hence I consider testing as part of the development process.
-To properly test this App I could define this set of tests (note most of them would require input from the PO to determine the expected outcome.
+To properly test this App I could define this set of tests (some of them would require input from the PO to determine the expected outcome.
 Also, some can be considered as negligible, depending on the criticity and context of the system being used):
 * Empty root folder (so, nothing to render)
 * Folders with lots of files
 * Different drives